MMoses12/E-Beauty-booking-appointments/README.md

 # E-Beauty

 E-Beauty is a web application designed to facilitate the scheduling of appointments for beauty salons and tattoo artists.
 It provides a user-friendly interface for clients to find and book services conveniently.
-This project uses a robust backend built with Node.js and ExpressJS, and a reactive frontend developed with React.
+This project uses a robust backend built with Node.js and Express.js with a databse made in PostgreSQL, and a reactive frontend developed with React.

 ## Features